 When using Power BI for your analyses, you’re bound to create a few dashboards that you really love and use often.
 You can streamline your process and standardize your reports by creating templates that give you the ability to upload different data sources and automatically rebuild your charts and formats in a new, dynamic dashboard.

-In addition to this guide, check out this step-by-step video tutorial to create your own Power BI template:
+In addition to this guide, watch the video tutorial to create a Power BI template: